NuGet/Home/proposed/2021/VisualStudioPackageInstallDeepLink.md

 ## Summary

-Create links deep links for NuGet.org packages that, when clicked, bring up the package in the Visual Studio NuGet Package Manager UI (PMUI) for a 1 click install experience.
+Support deep links for NuGet.org packages that, when clicked, open the package in the Visual Studio NuGet Package Manager UI (PMUI) for a 1 click install experience.

 Applications: